accordproject/techdocs/docs/ref-concerto-cli.md

 ---
-id: concerto-cli
+id: ref-concerto-cli
-title: Concerto CLI
+title: Command Line
 ---

 Install the `@accordproject/concerto-cli` npm package to access the Concerto command line interface (CLI).
 After installation you can use the `concerto` command and its sub-commands as described below.